- What is unit testing?

 Unit testing saves manual labour and eliminates human errors.
 This is especially important if you are working on a large project and it is difficult to check everything manually.
 Therefore, the larger the project, the more beneficial unit testing is.

-Essentially, automated unit tests save time.
+Essentially, automated unit tests save time on quality assurance services.
 For example, if you are working on a large project where one module connected to five other modules must be updated, if you do not perform unit tests, you will have to manually check all six modules.
 With unit tests, the program will instantly show where the error occurred and/or what does not work.

 Note: Unit testing is an important stage in ensuring the reliability of the entire project (or IT product).
 It requires additional knowledge and experience.
 Therefore, unit tests are often written by experienced programmers, as junior programmers are often unable to write them.